sirthias/parboiled2/README.md

 # PARBOILED2 DOCUMENTATION

-# A Macro-Based PEG Parser Generator for Scala 2.12+
+ A Macro-Based PEG Parser Generator for Scala 2.12+

 [image](https://travis-ci.org/sirthias/parboiled2.svg?branch=release-2.1)<br>
 [target](https://travis-ci.org/sirthias/parboiled2)

-## Contents of this Document

 ## Introduction

-*parboiled2* is a Scala 2.11+ library enabling lightweight and easy-to-use, yet powerful, fast and elegant parsing of arbitrary input text.
+*parboiled2* is a Scala 2.12+ library enabling lightweight and easy-to-use, yet powerful, fast and elegant parsing of arbitrary input text.
 It implements a macro-based parser generator for `Parsing Expression Grammars`_ (PEGs), which runs at compile time and translates a grammar rule definition (written in an internal Scala DSL) into corresponding JVM bytecode.